Review by Graham Johnstone

 Is there meant to be symbolism in these names?
 Vera Pike does indeed seem like a big, dangerous fish dropped into this small pond, but Castro has no obvious resemblance to Fidel, and looks more like Obama.
 Scarper is slang for ‘leave in a hurry’ which they do, but is Davis trying to say something about Harper Lee and To Kill a Mockingbird?.
 There is a slight sense here of wild geese and red herrings.

-Many of the story and character elements don’t quite convince.
-For example, they’re ostensibly on this journey to save Scarper’s father, but when they hear that their homes and mothers have been attacked they hardly respond.
+Many story and character elements don’t quite convince, such as Scarper and Vera ostensibly on a journey to save Scarper’s father, but on hearing their homes and mothers have been attacked they hardly respond.
 And it’s a vengeful consequence of their actions.

-This would have worked well as a weekly comics serial – and Davis has previous – perhaps there was no suitable outlet.
+This would have worked well as a weekly comics serial, but perhaps there was no suitable outlet.
 By the end of the book, there is some recognition of changed relationships between the characters, although it feels slightly forced.
 The objects of their quest, though – as far as they were articulated – are far from resolved.
 There’s no mention of continuation, so we can only treat this as a self-contained work.

 Davis is a more than capable illustrator and storyteller, and his stylisations stay just the right side of cute.
 The strange world and devices are fuel for some arresting images.
 However, the ink washes appear a bit dark at times.